 - If you have a problem with your campground, you can just leave.
 There are no contracts to worry about breaking.

 - Other than washing and sometimes waxing your travel camper and taking care of general maintenance and cleaning, there is very little physical labor.
 More time to do what you want.

-- Travel Campers can be used as a vacation home as well if you don’t want to live in it full time.
+- Travel Campers are used as a vacation home as well.
+So you don’t have to live in it full time.

 - While the living area is small, it’s less that you have to clean.
 Giving you more free time to enjoy daily living.